deepsita/P-DAC_INTERNSHIP/ProjectDesigns/5BitAND/README.md

-5Bit AND gate Designs and spiece along with output graphs
+5Bit AND gate Designs and spice along with output graphs